+If a higher step advancement is proposed by the Dean the Department will be asked to provide a vote on the proposal.
+If a higher step advancement is proposed by CAP, the Dean and the Department will be asked to provide a vote on the proposal.
+If a higher step advancement is proposed by the Provost, the Department, Dean and CAP will be asked to provide a vote on the proposal.
 If a candidate receives a lateral promotion, the subsequent merit file that is prepared should contain all materials since last merit advancement.
-For example, after a lateral promotion from Assistant Professor V to Associate Professor I, the Difference List for advancement to Associate Professor II should contain all materials from the time served as Assistant Professor V and Associate Professor I.
+For example, after a lateral promotion from Assistant Professor V to Associate Professor I, the Difference List for advancement to Associate Professor I.

-Merit Advancement to Professor VII, VIII or IX requires evidence of "continuing achievement" at the level of "great academic distinction" that was required for the advancement to Professor VI.
+Merit Advancement to Professor VII, VIII or IX requires evidence of "continuing achievement" at the level of "great academic distinction" that was required for the advancement to Professor

+VI.
 Such advancements usually will not occur after less than three years at the lower step.
 A further merit advancement within Above-Scale must be justified by new evidence of merit and distinction.